Compensation Calculator / Arm Injury

 The figures are for injury only.
-Compensation for other loses like loss of earnings are claimed for separately.
+Compensation for other losses like loss of earnings are claimed separately.

 If you have been injured in an accident that was not your fault then you could be able to make a compensation claim.
 For your claim to be successful you will need to demonstrate that your arm injury was not your fault.

 If you are successful, as part of your claim, you will be able to recover financial losses, including loss of earnings if you have been unable to work either temporarily or permanently.
 If you have had to pay for medical expenses in relation to your arm injury then you should also be compensated for those.
 For example, you may have had to pay for physiotherapy sessions.